 We may be unable to establish or maintain satisfactory relationships with managed care and other third-party payors.
 In addition, many managed care payors have existing provider structures in place that they may be unable or unwilling to change.
 Some vertically-integrated payors also have their own networks, and these payors may take actions to maintain or protect these networks in ways that negatively affect us, including by increasing costs or not allowing our new or existing stores to participate in their networks.
 Increasing consolidation in the optical industry may give such payors greater market power which may adversely affect our ability to negotiate reimbursement rates under managed care arrangements.
-Our inability to enter into arrangements with managed care payors on commercially reasonable terms could have a material adverse effect on our business, financial condition and results of operations.
+Our inability to enter into arrangements with managed care payors in the future or to maintain existing relationships with managed care payors on commercially reasonable terms could have a material adverse effect on our business, financial condition and results of operations.
 In addition, delays in receiving or the failure to receive reimbursements under our managed care arrangements, significant changes to the economics of a managed care contract or relationship or the loss of a significant managed care contract or relationship could have a significant negative impact on our business, financial condition and results of operations.